ickn/ickn.github.io/mynewbook/intro.md

-# Machine Learning Prep
+# Test Book

-The purpose of this site is to catalog training I used to prepare for a masters in machine learning.
+This is a test jupyter book online.

 ```{tableofcontents}
 ```